tomjoht/tomjoht.github.io/_posts/2018/2018-02-20-stc-vp-candidate-ben-woelk.md

 [Write the Docs (WTD)](http://www.writethedocs.org/) is a grassroots community with a loose organizational structure and is primarily concerned with software documentation.
 As a friend has described, it's adept at F2F meetings and online discussions.
 It has a totally different mission, structure, and membership engagement strategy.

-[ISTC (International Society for Technical Communication)](http://www.istc.org.uk/) has a primarily UK-based membership.
+[ISTC (Institute of Scientific and Technical Communicators)](http://www.istc.org.uk/) has a primarily UK-based membership.
 It's led by volunteers and outsources its administrative functions.
 There are Area Groups that don't hold funds.
 Its members work primarily in small IT-focused firms.
 ISTC doesn't offer courses and there are no TC programs at the University level.
 (Thank you to Ellis Pratt for providing this information for me.)

 [tekom Europe](http://www.technical-communication.org/about-tekom-europe.html) is a European-based association founded in 2013.
 Its growth has been rapid.
 It works to organize groups of practitioners and is a lobby organization that engages at the EU level on policy development and worker education.
 It's also involved in the development of international standards.